Drug & Alcohol Rehab in Norwich

 Whether a patient is living full-time at a drug and alcohol rehab in Norwich or is free to come and go, they’ll experience similar styles of therapy to overcome their marijuana dependency.

 One such model is Dialectical Behavioural Therapy (DBT), which teaches subjects how to enhance self-control through overcoming negative emotions.

-It might be that someone’s cannabis overuse has trauma or a co-occurring mental health illness at its root.
+It might be that someone’s cannabis overuse has trauma or a co-occurring mental health illness such as depression, post traumatic stress disorder (PTSD), bipolar disorder, borderline personality disorder, obsessive compulsive disorder (OCD) or schizophrenia or anxiety, at its root.
 If this is the case, behavioural therapies such as CBT and DBT are used to identify and manage certain behaviours or feelings.